piroor/treestyletab/README.md

 ## If you have any request, proposal, or unexpected trouble from bugs?

 All feedbacks are handled as [GitHub issues](https://github.com/piroor/treestyletab/issues).
+But please read FAQ below, before you post a new feature request:

-## FAQ / frequently rejected requests
+## FAQ / frequently rejected requests/proposals

-There are some frequently rejected requests/proposals.
-Let's describe what are important points.
+Please read some important points of this project at first:

  * *TST is basically designed to be used as an alternative permanently-shown tab bar, instead of Firefox's native tab bar.*
    * To avoid users' confusion, TST respects Firefox's built-in behavior and features around the tab bar - tab context menu, gestures, and so on.